muggy8/improbable/have-and-havenot/3gQ6l5hb.md

 There's no way I'd survive a landing of any sort from relativistic speeds.

-Was I orbiting a super masive black hole?
+Was I orbiting a supermassive black hole?

 Then how did I escape?